alistairzhu/Set-up-Documentation/README.md

 In the root folder run: docker run -it -p 1337:80 --name hyi hello-system Then in browser open  localhost:1337

+After making any change, NO need to rebuild, just  need to sync up windows folder with unix.
+In Docker > Setting make "Share drive c:"
-When repeat "Run", need to delete previoue "Run". docker start aaa docker ps docker rm -f aaa
+Then , need to delete previoue "Run". docker start aaa docker ps docker rm -f aaa

+docker run -it -p 3000:80 -v //C/Projects/docker/sample/hello-system/.:/usr/src/app --name hi hello-system Then in browser open  localhost:3000    (can see live change)